UntitledModGame/umg-mods/lootplot/PLANNING/design/INSPIRATION.md

 - Piggy: Start of round: Gain +1 gold for every 10 gold you have.

+- Lucky charm: if a rare item is spawned in range, convert it to LEGENDARY.

+- Compost: convert all `botanic` items in range to `fertilizer`.

 - When item is cloned:
     Transform the cloned item into the item that is above this item

 - When item is destroyed: Give the above item `contagion`.
     - `contagion`: Start of round:
-        Clone self into all touching slots.
+        Clone a `doomed` self into all touching slots, and remove `contagion` augment.

 - End of round: Create `doomed` slots in a ROOK shape.
     Does not overwrite.